seograth/signo/modelisimo/README.md

         data/ for dataset loading and preprocessing:
-            dataset_loader.py: Loads the dataset from a CSV file. preprocess.py: Handles normalization, splitting, and label encoding. model/ for model creation and training:
+            dataset_loader.py: Loads the dataset from a CSV file. preprocess.py: Handles normalization, splitting, and label encoding. create_dataset.py: Creates a csv dataset of hand landmarks. model/ for model creation and training:
             model.py: Defines the neural network architecture.
             train.py: Contains the training loop.